 Through my training at the University of South Wales in Pluralistic Therapy, I have been afforded the capability to work eclectically with clients.
 I'm a member of the British Association of Counsellors and Psychotherapists (BACP) & UK Association for Transactional Analysis (UKATA), and my background allows me to draw from a different range of therapies to support clients needs and achieve goals.

-My therapeutic practice is client-centred, offering a non-judgemental, caring, confidential, supportive way of working.
+My therapeutic practice is client-centred, offering a non-judgemental, caring, confidential and supportive way of working.
 I have completed the intensive Dialectical Behaviour Therapy group skills facilitator training, giving me insight and a robust skill set to work effectively with clients with personality disorders and other mental health complexities.

 Training, qualifications & experience

 - Clinical Transactional Analysis PG Diploma - 2020 -

 - BA Hons Counselling and Therapeutic Practice - USW 2017-2020

 - Dialectical Behavioural Therapy - British Isles 2018-2019

 - Acceptance and Commitment Therapy Certificate - Cardiff University 2017